iComputerfreak/NotifierBot/README.md

 ```
 3. Start the service: `sudo service Notifier start`
 4. Optional: Enable automatic start on boot: `sudo service Notifier enable`

-### Give yourself admin permissions
-1. Start the bot
-2. Run the command `/myid` to retrieve your ID
-3. Stop the bot
-4. Add your ID to the permissions file: `echo "YOUR_ID: admin" > /path/to/your/install/directory/permissions.txt`
-5. Start the bot again and make sure, it worked by checking your permissions with the bot: `/getpermissions YOUR_ID`
-6. If the bot returned your permission level as **admin**, everything worked and you now have admin permissions

-**Note**: Modifying the permissions file requires a restart of the bot, but using `/setpermissions <level> <userid>` does not.